Things Change (film): Film connections

 Things Change was Mamet's directorial follow-up to House of Games and also takes place in the world of crime.
 The two films share many cast members, including Joe Mantegna, Ricky Jay, Mike Nussbaum, William H. Macy (credited as W.H.
 Macy), and J. T. Walsh, as well as many production staff members.
 In addition, other recurring collaborators from Mamet's resident ensemble at Atlantic Theatre Company appeared in the film, including Felicity Huffman and Clark Gregg.

+Release

+Things Change was first shown at the 1988 Venice Film Festival on August 31, 1988 and had its U.S. premiere on October 7, 1988 at the Lincoln Center in New York City.
+It was released on October 21, 1988, in 99 U.S. theaters.

 Reception

+The film carries an 85% rating on Rotten Tomatoes from 13 reviews, with an average score of 7/10.

 Critic Roger Ebert praised the film, describing it as "a neat little exercise in wit and deception" and "a delicate balance of things that don't easily go together: farce, wit, violence and heart."

 Co-stars Mantegna and Ameche received Volpi Cups at the Venice Film Festival for their performances in the film.

-Release and reception

-Things Change was released on October 21, 1988, in 99 U.S. theaters, grossing US$3.5 million.
-The film carries an 85% rating on Rotten Tomatoes from 13 reviews, with an average score of 7/10.
+Things Change grossed US$3.5 million.